jclubb26/CleaningDataAssignment/Codebook.md

 names(meansd_data) <- gsub("\\()", "", names(meansd_data))

-An independent tidy data set was created with the aerag of each variable for each activity and each subject using melt and dcast from the reshape2 library.
+An independent tidy data set was created with the average of each variable for each activity and each subject using melt and dcast from the reshape2 library.
+This tidy data set meets the principle of long format - for more information please refer to Hadley Wickham's paper on Tidy Data (2014): http://vita.had.co.nz/papers/tidy-data.html

 require(reshape2)